yasp-g/tfmod-aws-hosted-zone/README.md

 # Module Purpose
 Terraform module for provisioning a hosted zone in aws with or without an associated SSL certificate.
+Provides MX records for gmail.

 ## Provider
 hashicorp/aws 5.1.0